What is the Connection Between Twitter, Social Media and Professionalism?

 - So how often does the person tweet?
 Daily?
 Monthly?
 A monthly Twitter stream is barely this side of useful.
 Tweets need not come every five seconds, but it is a fluid, evolving medium and needs more attention than that.

-- And finally, and this is a question for the person (and you may not get an accurate answer, by the way), does the Tweeter actually like what he or she is doing?
+- And finally, and this is a question for the person (and you may not get an accurate answer, by the way), does the person under consideration actually like what he or she is doing?
 Do they have a passion for it?
 Or is it, like, Time to make the doughnuts?
 I’m not saying that we can (or should) always love what we do.
 But plenty of people love doing this.
 Why not hire someone who does?

 Finally, you can get a passionate Social Media person, to handle your Twitter stream, do your blogging, manage your online community, promote your Facebook page and more.
 And they will do it with professionalism and aplomb.